Effective exchange rate

+The effective exchange rate is an index that describes the strength of a currency relative to a basket of other currencies.
+Typically it is calculated using geometric weighting.
+It can be computed using the USD as a numeraire.
+This means the constituent exchange rates are all first defined vis-a-vis the USD.

+As an index, the home currency's value index against the USD since the base year (e.g., 1.98 means since the base year the currency has risen 98% against the USD) is divided by the geometric average of the trade-weighted value index of all currencies in a basket against the USD.

 Although typically that basket is trade-weighted, the trade-weighted effective exchange rate index is not the only way to derive a meaningful effective exchange rate index.
 Ho (2012) proposed a new approach to compiling effective exchange rate indices.
 It defines the effective exchange rate as the ratio of the "normalized Exchange Value of Currency i against the US dollar" to the normalized exchange value of the "benchmark currency basket" against the US dollar.
 The US dollar is here used as numeraire for convenience, and since it cancels out, in principle any other currency can be used instead without affecting the results.
 The benchmark currency basket is a GDP-weighted basket of the major fully convertible currencies of the world.
+Given that today a lot of trade involve intermediate goods, an effective exchange rate based on GDP-weights is consistent with the Gravity Model that suggests an economy with a bigger mass will attract more trade, including direct and indirect imports and exports.

 Bilateral exchange rate involves a currency pair, while an effective exchange rate is a weighted average of a basket of foreign currencies, and it can be viewed as an overall measure of the country's external competitiveness.
 A nominal effective exchange rate (NEER) is weighted with the inverse of the asymptotic trade weights.
 A real effective exchange rate (REER) adjusts NEER by the appropriate foreign price level and deflates by the home country price level.
 There are four aspects for alternative measures of REER which are (a) using end-of-period or period averages of the nominal exchange rate. (b) choosing price indexes. (c) in obtaining the real effective exchange rates, deciding upon the number of trading partners in calculating the weights. (d) deciding upon the formula to use in aggregation.
 Considering all these aspects together led to the calculation of a great number of alternative series.